blessinvarkey/docker-ci/README.md

 # docker

-Steps:
+## Setting up a dockerfile
+- Create a new file: helloworld.py
+- Create a Dockerfile

+## Setting up a CI/CD Pipeline
+- Create a new workflow or select the docker template
+- Ammend the .yml page.
-on push: only for the main branch
+    - on push: only for the main branch
-runs-on: ubuntu latest vm
+    - runs-on: ubuntu latest vm
-actions/checkout: specific github action + specific version
+    - actions/checkout: specific github action + specific version

 ```